 Treasurer: keep a record of dues and obligations from society members; communicate with the advisor when necessary in any matter regarding the monetary needs of the membership or charitable contributions on behalf of the membership

-SECTION 3 The duties of the advisor are to keep an account of any money earned, to enforce the bylaws, to write warnings and probation letters, and to act as a liaison between the Principal, the Administration, the Faculty and members.
+SECTION 3 The duties of the advisor are to keep an account of any money earned, to enforce the bylaws, to write warnings and probation letters, and to act as a liaison between the Principal, the Administration, the Faculty, and members.

 ARTICLE VI ELECTION OF OFFICERS

-SECTION 1 Nominations for officers are solicited in the spring and will be announced prior to the election.
+SECTION 1 Nominations for officers are solicited in the Fall and will be announced prior to the election.
 A meeting will follow the announcement of candidates.
 Only juniors will cast ballots.
-A quorum of 2/3 of the junior membership is required to vote for candidates.
+A quorum of 2/3 of the junior and senior membership is required to vote for candidates.
 Voting will be by secret ballot and will be counted by the advisor.
 A plurality of the votes wins the election.
 A plurality is understood to mean a greater number of votes for one candidate.
 The ballots will be counted by the advisor.
 In the event of a tie vote, the officers and the advisor will vote.
 The outcome of the election will be announced the following day.